 Matthew is a Public Health professional with a focus on health for vulnerable populations.
 He has a Master of Public Health from Charles Darwin University and a Bachelor of Nursing from Griffith University.
 Matthew has had an operational focus on the Murdoch Children’s Research Institute – Tropical Diseases Group, facilitating and streamlining research projects and programs in Australia and the Pacific Region.
 Prior to joining Murdoch Children’s Research Institute, he worked in humanitarian action in the Middle East, Africa, Central and South Asia, and the former Soviet Union.
 He has also worked throughout the Northern Territory and Queensland in Aboriginal health, including the Rheumatic Heart Disease and Remote HIV/STI Programs.

-Angela joined the ASAVI team in 2021 as an Administration Officer.
-Whilst new to administration, Angela has a BSc in Pharmacology and Physiology.
+Angela joined the ASAVI team in 2021.
+Angela has a BSc in Pharmacology and Physiology.
 Before working with ASAVI, Angela worked as a Research Assistant at The University of Western Australia with the Department of Pharmacology, The Lions Eye Institute in Perth, Australia and for a short while with Carag AG in Baar, Switzerland.
-Angela now provides administrative support to all the ASAVI team members.
+Angela provides support to Sore Throat Study in Perth.